 Process and people controls

 This is not a wish list.
-It is the actual scoring rubric most carriers apply.
+It is the control stack current applications keep asking practices to prove.

 The co-insurance trap on ransomware

-A control that catches practice owners off guard at claim time: many 2026 policies now apply co-insurance to ransomware claims if the named controls were not in place at the time of the event.
+A control that catches practice owners off guard at claim time: ransomware endorsements commonly carry coinsurance — typically a 10 to 25 percent insured share, though some policies use 50 percent — plus sublimits below the aggregate and controls-warranty language if named controls were not in place at the time of the event.

-A typical clause reads roughly like this: if the insured cannot demonstrate that MFA, EDR or MDR, immutable backups, and a tested incident response plan were operating at the time of loss, the insured shall bear 50 percent of the ransomware loss including the ransom, restoration, and business interruption sublimits.
+A clause may say that if the insured cannot demonstrate that MFA, EDR or MDR, immutable backups, and a tested incident response plan were operating at the time of loss, coverage is reduced or conditioned.

-Translated: a $500,000 ransom sublimit becomes a $250,000 payout, with the practice on the hook for the other $250,000.
+Translated: the headline limit is not the whole payout story.
 Read the ransomware endorsement, not just the declaration page.
 If the policy includes a controls warranty, every answer on the application is now also a coverage condition.

 War, systemic, and supply-chain exclusions